adaptogen drinks

 What Are Adaptogens?

 As a category, adaptogens help your body manage stress by restoring balance after stressful situations.
-Experts believe that adaptogens help to regulate stress by interacting with the hypothalamic-pituitary-adrenal (HPA) axis—which initiates your body’s stress response and plays a critical role in keeping your body in a state of balance (1).
+Experts believe that adaptogens help to regulate stress by interacting with the immune-neuro-endocrine system and hypothalamic-pituitary-adrenal (HPA) axis—which initiates your body’s stress response and plays a critical role in keeping your body in a state of balance (1).
+However, adaptogens clinical applications remain in its preliminary stage.

 1. Be nontoxic at normal doses.